mnnxp/cadbaselibrary-freecad/CadbaseLibrary/README.md

 Information about the upload process will be displayed in the log.
 After uploading the files, a message will be displayed in the log with information about the number of successfully uploaded files.

-## Info
+## Additional Information

+##### FreeCAD modules and macros folders

-In FreeCAD, you can find which is your user **modules folder** by entering or pasting `App.getUserAppDataDir()+"Mod"` and your usr **macros folder** by entering `App.getUserMacroDir()` in the Python console (found under menu View->Panels)
+In FreeCAD, you can find your user _modules folder_ by typing or pasting `App.getUserAppDataDir()+"Mod"` and the user _macros folder_ by typing `App.getUserMacroDir()` in the Python console (found under View->Panels menu).

-If you need to save logs to a file (for example, for debugging, studying, or other purposes), you need to create a `cadbase_file_2018.log` file in the local library folder.
+##### Used (reserved) names in the macro

 Please don't use `cadbase_file_2018` and `cadbase_file_2018.log` as file or folder names in the CADBase library folder.
 These files store server responses and logs, if you use these filenames for your data, you may lose them.

+If you need to save logs to a file (for example, for debugging, studying, or other purposes), you need to create a _cadbase_file_2018.log_ file in the local library folder.

+In the component folders, a `component` file is created with the technical data about the component.

+In the modification folders, a `modification` file is created with the technical data about the component modification.

+##### How the macro work with data

-To avoid losing local data when downloading from CADBase storage, files already in local storage are skipped when downloading from the cloud.
+To avoid losing local data when downloading from CADBase storage (from the cloud), files already in local storage are skipped.

-Before uploading files to the cloud (CADBase storage), the macro checks for existing files on the cloud and excludes files from an upload list if their local and cloud hashes are the same.
+Before uploading files to CADBase storage (to the cloud), the macro checks for existing files in the cloud and excludes files from the upload list if their local and cloud hashes match.
 A hash is calculated using the Blake3 library.

-This check is skipped and previously downloaded files (whe already in the cloud) are not updated if the Blake3 library is not installed.
+This check is skipped and previously uploaded files (already in the cloud) are not updated unless the Blake3 library is installed.

 ## Links